 Working for Health Equity: The Role of Health ProfessionalsWorking for Health Equity: The Role of Health Professionals - Full Report The Role of Health Professionals - Exec Summary

-This report demonstrates that the healthcare system and those working within it have an important and often under-utilised role in reducing health inequalities through action on the social determinants of health.
+This report demonstrates that healthcare systems and those working within them have an important and often under-utilised role in reducing health inequalities, through action on the social determinants of health.
 The health workforce are, after all, well placed to initiate and develop services that take into account and attempt to improve the wider social context for patients and staff.

 The full report and executive summary are available above.
 There are also some supporting documents available:

 IHE are co-ordinating a programme of work to build on this agenda.
 In the UK we are working with a number of health professional organisations to promote the social determinants of health.

 We have developed e-learning modules with the Royal College of Midwives and the Royal College of Physicians that will be accessed by members as part of their Continued Professional Development.
 This course will be interactive and include key information and skills that will help physicians to tackle the social determinants of health in their everyday work life.